Mackie Building: History

+First designed by architect E. Townsend Mix in a Victorian architectural style, the Mackie Building, referred to as the Chamber of Commerce, was constructed in 1879 under the financing of Scottish immigrant and U.S. Representative Alexander Mitchell to use as an investment property.

-The Grain Exchange was located in a large three-story room in the building.
-The room was designed in a Simple Italian architectural style, with soaring ceilings, hand painted frescoes, gold leaf and over 10,000 sq. feet of space.
-The grain exchange is closely linked with the early commercial history of Milwaukee, when for a brief time, the city was the world's largest primary wheat market for trading, exporting and inspecting grain.
-Milwaukee's lake port was near vast acres of wheat in the state, so the Milwaukee grain exchange conveniently located there and invented and utilized the very first octagonal trading pit.
+It initially housed the Milwaukee Grain Exchange, a three-story-tall trading floor in which Midwestern agricultural goods were traded, sold, auctioned, and exported throughout the world.
+Its walls and floors were designed in an Italian Renaissance style, with soaring ceilings, hand painted frescoes, gold leaf and over 10,000 sqft of space.
+The Milwaukee Grain Exchange is closely linked with the early commercial history of Milwaukee, when for a brief time, the city was the world's largest primary wheat market for trading, exporting and inspecting grain.
+Milwaukee's lake port was near vast acres of wheat in the state, thus making it the most convenient and efficient location for wheat and grain trades, and invented and utilized the world's first octagonal trading pit, later being replicated in many other trade exchanges throughout the country.
 The grain exchange operated from 1880 to 1935.

-The Mackie Building is adjacent to the Mitchell Building, which was also built by Alexander Mitchell, also designed by E. Townsend Mix and is listed on the National Register of Historic Places.
+The Mackie Building is adjacent to the Mitchell Building, another historical bank building that was also funded by Alexander Mitchell and designed by E. Townsend Mix.

+Architecture

+The Mackie Building's rooftop tower as seen from the West, with the Mitchell Building to the right.